What we do

-At LAUDIS, we offer a range of services to help businesses prosper.
-A key offering is our Data Protection consultancy service, helping businesses become and remain compliant with all relevant data protection regulations.
+At LAUDIS, we offer a range of services to help businesses prosper and complay.
+Our key offerings include business advisory, Non-executive Director services and Data Protection consultancy; helping businesses grow and prosper, and become and remain compliant with all relevant data protection regulations.
 Professional, experienced experts are able to provide a range of services, delivered in a pragmatic, down-to-earth way, using our extensive business and commercial background to ensure that solutions are workable and commercially practicable.

 Data Protection – what’s so important?